liuchienhung/Sim/README.md

 4) Heli-next
 5) Heli-x

 All of them have benefits and limitations.
-No simulators on market have power loss from cyclic, some simulators do not simulate rotor overspeed.
+No simulators on market* have power loss from cyclic, some simulators do not simulate rotor overspeed.
 I tried to make simulatior with improved phisics.

+* There is AccuRC sim, but I haven't tried it.